Complex Mass Shells for Coloured quarks and their Asymptotic Confinement: Matrix representation

+Comp)aring the two relations, we see that one must have $S^{\dagger} = S^{-1}$; therefore, the group of automorphisms of the finite subgroup generated by the nonions is the entire group $SU(3)$ in its fundamental representation.

-which was introduced by Sylvester as algebra of ``nonions'', and used as $SU(3)$ algebra basis by V. Kac \cite{Kac1994} To get as close as possible to the relativistic form of Dirac's equation, let us multiply all matrix operators by the inverse of the $12 \times 12$ matrix standing before the mass term $mc^2$, which is given by the following tensor product of matrices:
+Therefore, all these matrices form a finite subset of the Lie group $SU(3)$ - as a matter of fact Now, if we want to get as close as possible to the relativistic form of Dirac's equation given in (\ref{Diracgamma}), we should multiply all matrix operators by the inverse of the $12 \times 12$ matrix standing before the mass term $mc^2$.
+The inverse is given by the following tensor product of matrices: